 Every office has an intake to complete.
 However, our office has a convenient online intake where you access it from your home or work computer.
 We have helped soldiers in Iraq file remotely by using our intake and methods.
 Our intake is where you list your assets, debts, income, and expenses.
-Doing the intake at home lets you take your time to look up the addresses for the debts.
+Doing the intake at home lets you take your time to look up information like the addresses for the debts.
 Moreover, you can do it at 1 am if you want because you don’t have to go to a law office to complete it.
 I think online completion of the intake is far better because you get to do it in the comfort of your own home and the accuracy ends up being better than if it is done in the office.

-A bankruptcy petition consists mostly of budget and listing of assets and liabilities.
+A bankruptcy petition consists mostly of a budget and listing of assets and liabilities.
 Our online bankruptcy intake is here, and it should not take over 1-2 hours to complete.
 After you gather your documents and input your client intake online, you will be ready to come in and prepare the petition with Nick.
 Simply make an appointment (with my Assistant 502-625-0903) to come in and file.
-We can also prepare the petition without the first class, but we must have the certificate from the course to file the petition.
+We can prepare the petition with just your income information.
+But we must have the credit counseling certificate to file the petition.

-Filing out the intake is easier if you get a free credit report from annualcreditreport.com to gather the information about your debts to prepare your bankruptcy.
+Filing out the intake is easier if you get a free credit report from annualcreditreport.com to gather the information about your debts to prepare for your bankruptcy.
 Usually, your credit report will have the addresses for the debts.
 This is important because although you can guess the amount of the debt, but you have to give notice to the creditors in asset cases to discharge the debt.
 The credit report will have accurate addresses to help you list the addresses and will remind you of debts you forgot.

 You may need to modify, consolidate, or rehabilitate your student loans.
 Most people will not be able to discharge their student loans.
 However, 500 – 1000 people every year qualify to discharge their student loans by getting an undue hardship discharge.
-Most rehabilitation or consolidation of their student loans into an IBR cures most problems for government student loans.
-For private student loans, you may have to simply not pay them until the statute of limitations has run out.
-Additionally, we will help you with private loans that attempt to sue you.
+Rehabilitation or consolidation of student loans into an affordable IBR cures most problems for government student loans.
+But for private student loans, you may have to simply not pay them until the statute of limitations has run out.
+Additionally, we can help you with private loans that attempt to sue you.
 For the government loans we suggest studentloanify.com to get into the most affordable student loan program.
 Servicers will always put you into programs and process the loan into programs which pay them added fees.